 Rated: PG-13 for intense sequences of sci-fi violence and action, language, and some thematic elements.
-Reviewed by: Frank Release date: January 26, 2018 Released by: Twentieth Century Fox
+Reviewed by: Matt Release date: January 26, 2018 Released by: Twentieth Century Fox

 Maze Runner: The Death Cure is the third film in the Maze Runner franchise and as the name implies is about finding the cure to the zombie-like disease known as "flare".
 However, it really isn't about that.
 The film is instead about Thomas (Dylan O'Brien) going way out of his way to find and rescue his friend Minho (Ki Hong Lee) who was taken at the end of the previous film.
 The film, just like all the others before it, throws you right into the action without much explanation and just attempts to run from there.